-WHAT ABOUT THE HEAT AND THE PAINTS?
+WHAT ABOUT THE HEAT

 by Gary Cole - last updated Feb 2019

 I live in the Dallas, Texas area and in the summer months we can have 40 days or more where the temperature exceeds 100 degrees.
 On top of that we have a high humidity factor.
 Our humidity is not as bad as many coastal areas but it is certainly high enough to be a problem.
 Certain colors, particularly those that contain iron oxide pigments are more susceptible to the heat.
 They have the tendency to even absorb some of the moisture from the air during these high heat, high humidity times of the year.
 The colors that seem to be most effected are the black, pastel colors and skin tone colors.